Hildebrand Law, P.C. mobile logo

 There was no error in the action.
 The appellate court affirms the family court had the authority to modify the temporary family support award, as well as the effective date of the modification to a date prior to the filing of the petition for modification.

 If things are not going well in your Arizona family law case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona family law attorneys have over 100 years of combined experience successfully securing family support for our clients.
+Our Arizona family law attorneys have decades of combined experience successfully securing family support for our clients.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.